deadlydog/deadlydog.github.io/_drafts/2022-08-11-Visual-Studio-Code-settings-to-change.md

 "files.autoSaveDelay": 1000,
 ```

-## Change the default integrated terminal
+## Change the default integrated terminal, and add other terminals

 If you use the integrated terminal, you can configure the default terminal to be something other than `cmd.exe` on Windows or `bash` on Linux/macOS.
 I prefer PowerShell, so I set it as my default.